MuhammedBuyukkinaci/AWS-Notes/README.md

 # AWS-Notes

-This is listing my learning from [Cloud Computing Basics and Introduction to AWS Solution Architect](https://www.udemy.com/course/bulut-bilisim-temelleri-ve-aws-cozum-mimarligina-giris/).
+This is listing my learnings from [Cloud Computing Basics and Introduction to AWS Solution Architect](https://www.udemy.com/course/bulut-bilisim-temelleri-ve-aws-cozum-mimarligina-giris/).

 ## Introduction & Cloud History